gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    After sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.
-When the endpoint has both sent and received a closeNotify on the old DTLS connection then the endpoint SHALL remove shared secret(s) related to old DTLS connection.
+When the endpoint has both sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove shared secret(s) related to old DTLS connection.